Soundug/BinarytoDecimal/README.md

-A simple calculator program in C++ with basic arithmetic operations like addition, subtraction, multiplication and division.
+A simple calculator program with basic arithmetic operations like addition, subtraction, multiplication and division.
+I have used C++ and HTML.